Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Relationship between enstrophy and energy of small internal waves in parallel flows. The problem of transient enstrophy growth.

 The temporal evolution equations for $E$ and $F$ are derived as follows:

-where the bar symbol stands for the complex conjugate and $\mathfrak{R}$ for the real part.
-The right-hand side of Eq. \ref{eq:dEdt} and Eq. \ref{eq:dFdt} comes directly from Eq. \ref{eq:OrrSomm}.
-At this point, the enstrophy equation for a small wavy perturbation can be obtained as $\ud/\ud t(\alpha^2E+F)$ from the two equations above, by considering the base flow expressions \ref{eq:PPF}, \ref{eq:PCF} and the boundary conditions \ref{eq:bc}:
+where the upper bar stands for complex conjugate and $\mathfrak{R}$ for real part.
+At this point, the enstrophy equation for a small wavy perturbation can be obtained as $\ud(\alpha^2E+F)/\ud t$ from the two equations above.
+By considering the basic flow expressions and the boundary conditions, we obtain

-Notice that all the convective terms, which are those containing the base flow $U$, do not appear in the above enstrophy evolution equation.
-In fact, many of them drop out by taking the real part in of Eq. \ref{eq:dEdt} and \ref{eq:dFdt}.
-Others vanish because they are contained in both $\alpha^2E$ and $F$ with opposite sign.
-As a consequence, the temporal evolution of the enstrophy is physically determined by the diffusive terms of the motion equation and $Re^{-1}$ can be factored out.
-On top of that, it is of great importance that the only term that can produce a temporal growth is the boundary term associated to the tho wall values of the cross flow variation of the streamwise perturbation.
+It should be noted that the three convective terms in Eq. (\ref{eq:OrrSomm}), which contain as factors the basic flow $U$ and its second derivative $U''$, do not appear in the above equation.
+This is due to the canceling of some terms in Eq. (\ref{eq:dEdt}) and ( \ref{eq:dFdt}), which takes place when the real part is taken.
+Other terms vanish since they are contained in both $\alpha^2E$ and $F$ with opposite sign.
+As a consequence, the temporal enstrophy evolution is physically determined by the diffusive terms of the motion equation only, and $Re^{-1}$ can be factored out.
+On top of that, \emph{it is of great interest that the only term which can generate a temporal growth of enstrophy is the boundary term associated with the wall vorticity and its cross-flow variation at the walls}.

-Our aim is to find a lower bound for the enstrophy transient growth in terms of the Reynolds number, that is:
+The aim of the present study is to find the exact lower bound $Re_{\Omega}$ for the enstrophy transient growth of any 2D perturbations.
+That is, we look for

+meaning that for $Re>Re_\Omega$ there exists at least one initial condition leading to a temporal enstrophy growth in the transient.
+When $Re<Re_\Omega$ instead, the enstrophy of any initial perturbation can only experience monotonic time decay.
+It is interesting to focus on the term $\mathfrak{R}[\dddey\hat{\psi} \ddey\bar{\psi}]^1_{-1}$ in Eq. (\ref{eq:dtenstrophy_testo}), since it is the only term which can be positive and can thus induce a possible growth.
+However, boundary conditions on the vorticity are notoriously unknown \textit{a priori}, as first underlined by Synge in 1935 \cite{synge1935}.
+This fact has represented the main obstacle to the solution of problem (\ref{eq:ReZ}).

+The mathematical formulation developed by Synge in 1938 was a peculiar application of the modal temporal theory to the vorticity equation, see Eq.
+11.28 in \cite{synge1938a} and Eq.
+2.5 in \cite{synge1938b}.
+In synthesis, the method is the following.
+By multiplying the OS equation by $e^{\pm\alpha y}$ and integrating, Synge obtained the following two integral relationships,